gwax/www-gwax/posts/2004/03/zen-and-the-art-of-motorcycle-maintenance.rst

 :updated: 2007-04-18 04:15:22+00:00
 :tags: books

-I have just finished reading Zen and the Art of Motorcycle Maintenace by Robert M. Pirsig and to say that I was moved would be to make a gross understatement.
+I have just finished reading Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig and to say that I was moved would be to make a gross understatement.
 I started to choke up a few chapters before the end and spent the last two in tears; this book has struck a very powerful chord